adam2392/sickkids/README.rst

 Data should be organized in the BIDS-iEEG format:

 https://github.com/bids-standard/bids-specification/blob/master/src/04-modality-specific-files/04-intracranial-electroencephalography.md

+This repo will be used as a light-weight script to be used to convert files from the SickKids dataset into the BIDS-compliant layout with BrainVision data format (`.vhdr`, `.vmrk`, `.eeg`).
+The script is in ``sickkids/bids/scripts/``.

 In order to run the script, minimally, the file needs certain BIDS entities defined: